Using a PowerShell Script to Add a Printer Driver by IP

 Using the PowerShell script for a printer on a different computer

 If you need to add a printer to another computer, this script can also do the trick with a few tweaks.
-This is super handy if you’re managing lots of computers or working with servers.
-Here’s what you need to change:
+This can be very useful if you’re managing a bunch of computers or working with servers.
+The following shows you what you need to change:

 1. You need the INF file on the computer where the printer will be.
 You can move it over yourself or use a PowerShell cmdlet like Copy-Item to send it over.